Post 87 sweeps doubleheader to close Legion regular season

 “But overall I’m very happy with how the games went.”

-The HiToms, who are scheduled to have a non-league game against the Carolina Ducks today at Caldwell but that contest was up in the air following Wednesday’s game, closed the Legion regular season with an 11-3 overall record and a 6-0 mark in the Area III North – clinching their divisional title.
+The HiToms, who were scheduled to have a non-league game against the Carolina Ducks on Thursday at Caldwell but that contest was up in the air following Wednesday’s game, closed the Legion regular season with an 11-3 overall record and a 6-0 mark in the Area III North — clinching their divisional title.

 They will host either Mocksville-Davie or Davidson County in the opening round of the playoffs Sunday evening.